 - Serve over fresh cooked rice with a bit of sausage or ham hock and about 1 cup of red beans.

 This is a perfect recipe for your slow cooker or your instant pot.
 I have neither, so I do it the old fashioned way.
 I soak my beans overnight or combine them with enough water to cover the beans.
 Bring to a boil.
 Cover and remove from heat and let stand for 1 hour, then proceed with recipe.
 Sometimes you do need to cook these longer and add more liquid, especially if you live at high altitude.
 This can also be made with canned beans.
-Four 15oz cans is the approximate equivalent to 1 lb of dried beans.
+Four 15 oz cans is the approximate equivalent to 1 lb of dried beans.
 I have used ham hocks, though I didn't with this recipe.
 They give great flavor.
-After removing the thick skin from the ham hock, I shred the meat and added it back towards the end of the cooking time.
+After removing the thick skin from the ham hock, I shred the meat and added it back towards the end of the cooking time, with or without extra sausage.
 Traditionally red beans and rice is served on Mondays for lunch in New Orleans.

 I like to top my red beans and rice with a little minced onion and Tabasco and cornbread on the side.